 CCG Catalyst helps banks improve their chances of successful M&A through an integrated, battle-tested approach that links acquisition strategy, diligence and merger integration.

-Acquires Approach – Most or all branches are retained, the acquirer’s products, operations, technology, and staff retained and current technology & processes are baseline for the merged bank.
-We call this a “Forced March to common systems and practices”
+- Acquires Approach – Most or all branches are retained, the acquirers products, operations, technology and staff retained and current technology & processes are baseline for merged bank.
+We call this a “Forced March to common systems and practices.”

-Merger of Equals – Whether it be 50/50 or some other combination, both banks agree that joining together is in the best interest of both of their banks.
-Both banks are attempting to increases value as a combined entity.
-The issues are many, but the top would be determining a future state together, joint leadership, and the merging of people and cultures.
+- Merger of Equals – Whether it be 50/50 or some other combination, both banks agree that joining together is in the best interest of both of their banks.
+Both banks are attempting to increase value as a combined entity.
+The issues are many, but the top would be determining a future state together, joint leadership, and the merging of people and cultural.

-Holding Company – This approach is like an Acquires Approach, generally, you maintain local board and management, separate regulatory charters, but similar products and services.
+- Holding Company – This approach is similar to an Acquires Approach, generally you maintain local board and management, separate regulatory charters, but similar products and services.
 Successful entities implement or have a “Shared Services” infrastructure.

-To make a transaction pay off, you must nail a short list of critical actions.
+To make a transaction pay off, you have to nail a short list of critical actions.
 But merging two banks also requires rigorous follow-through on a long list of integration tasks, large and small and let’s not forget regulatory.
 Doing both is hard.
-Part of the answer lies in a few, powerful guiding principles: tailor the integration to the transaction, and act with deliberate speed.
+Part of the answer lies in a few, powerful guiding principles: tailor the integration to the transaction; and act with deliberate speed.

 The primary purpose of M&A is not to grow big fast, but for banks to do what they do better.
 We have worked on many M&A engagements across the country.
 We offer our clients an approach and bring our expertise to all elements of the transaction, including:

-Merger integration: To make a deal pay off, you must nail a short list of critical actions.
+- Merger integration: To make a deal pay off, you have to nail a short list of critical actions.
 But merging two banks requires rigorous follow-through on a long list of integration tasks.
 Doing both is hard.
 Drawing on our accumulated experience, we also bring time-tested process management skills to assure the to-do list gets completed.

 A collaborative perspective guides CCG Catalyst relationships both internally and with clients.
 We take a long-term view in our relationships.
 We strive to build bonds founded on respect, caring, honesty, mutual support, and investment.
 We work together in a manner that is team-oriented, constructive, and challenging.